 REACTOR THERMAL POWER CONTROL: Variable speed secondary liquid sodium pumps control the secondary liquid sodium flow rate through the intermediate heat exchange bundles.
 At low pump speeds the heat extraction rate is low.
 At high pump speeds the heat extraction rate is high.
-The secondary liquid sodium return temperature to the intermediate heat exchange bundle is ~ 320 C due to the action of the steam generator PRV.
-The steam generator must tolerate a wide range of liquid sodium flows.
+The secondary liquid sodium return temperature to the intermediate heat exchange bundle is ~ 320 C to 330 C due to the action of the steam generator PRV.
+The steam generator uses recirculation to mitigate thermal stress.

-SECONDARY SODIUM LOOP HIGH TEMPERATURE: 430 C to 445 C
+SECONDARY SODIUM LOOP HIGH TEMPERATURE AT FULL LOAD: 430 C

-SECONDARY SODIUM LOOP LOW TEMPERATURE: 320 C to 335 C
+SECONDARY SODIUM LOOP LOW TEMPERATURE AT FULL LOAD: 330 C

-SECONDARY SODIUM LOOP TEMPERATURE DIFFERENTIAL: 125 deg C to 95 deg C
+SECONDARY SODIUM LOOP TEMPERATURE DIFFERENTIAL AT FULL LOAD: 100 deg C

 WATER TEMPERATURE IN STEAM GENERATOR: ~ 320 C (608 F)